ozacod/cpx/web/frontend/docs/docs/ci/setup.md

     platform: linux/amd64
 ```

-The `cpx.ci` file is created automatically with empty targets when you run `cpx create`.
+The `cpx.ci` file is created automatically with empty targets when you run `cpx new`.

 ## 3. Generate CI Workflows (Optional)